docker/docs/docker-hub/access-tokens.md

 > tokens securely (for example, in a credential manager).
 {: .important}

-Access tokens are valuable for building integrations, since you can issue multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.
+Access tokens are valuable for building integrations, as you can issue multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.